-During 2017 and 2018, the TGPC developed a proposed Strategy update.
-As required by statute, the TGPC publishes the Joint Groundwater Monitoring and Contamination Report (TCEQ publication SFR-056, Joint Report) every year.
+As required by statute, the TGPC publishes the Joint Report, TCEQ publication SFR-056) every year.
 The Joint Report explains the status of groundwater protection and monitoring activities that are conducted or required by each member of the TGPC to assure regulatory compliance with groundwater protection, assess ambient groundwater quality, and conduct research activities.

 The plan for preserving and conserving groundwater in the state starts with the existing regulatory and non-regulatory groundwater protection, remediation, and conservation programs listed in the Joint Report.
-In addition, this edition of the Strategy introduced a summary of how information is exchanged, and recommendations are made within and between the TGPC, its subcommittees, and the public to further protect groundwater resources in the state.
-The comprehensive strategy for protecting groundwater in Texas includes both the TGPC member's internal programs and the TGPC's internal processes outlined in the updated Strategy.
+In addition, the most recent edition of the Strategy introduced a summary of how information is exchanged, and recommendations are made within and between the TGPC, its subcommittees, and the public to further protect groundwater resources in the state.
+The comprehensive strategy for protecting groundwater in Texas includes both the TGPC members' internal programs and the TGPC's internal processes outlined in the updated Strategy.